 Who we are?

-Helge Capital is a Value-add real estate investment/operating company specializing in Class B and Workforce multifamily properties in the Boston area.
+Helge Capital is a real estate operating company with core competencies in value-add, development, management, and long-term ownership of multifamily and workforce housing in the Boston area.

 ACQUIRED REAL ESTATE INVESTMENTS SINCE 2014